cfilipov/MuscleBook/CONTRIBUTING.md

 ## Technical Overview

 Muscle Book is written in [Swift](https://developer.apple.com/swift/) and uses [SQLite](https://www.sqlite.org/) as its data store.
 The most heavily used Swift frameworks in this project are [SQLite.swift](https://github.com/stephencelis/SQLite.swift), a Swift framework for SQLite and [Eureka](https://github.com/xmartlabs/Eureka), a framework for building table view forms.
 The central structure is the `Workset` which represents a single set of a particular exercise.
-A set may contain multiple reps, and often a weight and/or duration.
+A set may contain multiple reps, and often a weight or duration.

 ### Dependencies